 Check in with Julia’s Blog to see how the story continues.

-Julia in the Wall Street Journal
+Julia was in the Wall Street Journal and other major news outlets.

-If you have read the book and have made your families own emotion stories – You can submit your families emotion stories to: email@example.com
+If you have read the book and have made your families own emotion stories – You can submit your families emotion stories to email@example.com